sindresorhus/Gifski/readme.md

 This is unfortunately not supported.
 However, if you know how to run a terminal command, you could run `open -na Gifski` multiple times to open multiple instances of Gifski, where each instance can convert a separate video.
 You should not have the editor view open in multiple instances though, as changing the quality, for example, will change it in all the instances.

+#### Is it possible to convert from WebM?

+Gifski supports the video formats macOS supports, which does not include WebM.

+You can convert your video to MP4 first with [this app](https://apps.apple.com/app/id1518836004).

 #### Can I contribute localizations?

 We don't have any immediate plans to localize the app.